 1. It’s a low-carb diet, not no carbs at all

 The first step to making any decision about a dietary plan is to arm yourself with the facts.
 So let’s start with one that’s fairly simple: Carbs are not your enemy.
 Carbs, which is short for carbohydrates, are nutrients in food that provide you with critical energy.
-When you ingest carbs, your body breaks them down into glucose, which is sent into your bloodstream to provide fuel for almost every cellular function.
-And some glucose is stored as glycogen in your liver and muscles.
+Your body breaks down carbs into glucose when you ingest them, and sends the glucose into your bloodstream to provide fuel for almost every cellular function.
+Additionally, your liver and muscles store some glucose as glycogen.

 Carbs only become problematic when you take in too many.
 Once your body uses and stores what it needs, the excess is turned into fat and tucked away for future use.

-So when it comes to carbs, the trick is to strike the right balance by taking in only what you need and cutting out the excess.
+The key to a healthy diet is balancing your carb intake and cutting out the excess.
 You can do this by reducing your carbs, as well as exercising more, which burns them off.
 In other words, there are several ways to tackle excess carbs, but you don’t need to cut them out entirely.
 We can work with you to find the level of carb intake that helps you meet your goals.